OpAbhiG/Frontend-test-Stopwatch.github.io/README.md

 # Question Doc

-Your project will be evaluated by the n following parameters - Creativity and design (CSS and others) (Max Score 10) Code (comments, structuring, functions/variable namings) (Max Score 10) All features (Max Score 30)
+Project will be evaluated by the n following parameters - Creativity and design (CSS and others) (Max Score 10) Code (comments, structuring, functions/variable namings) (Max Score 10) All features (Max Score 30)